Luker501/GethAddSmartContract/README.md

 ## Deploy Contract

-Next we need to Deploy the contract onto the blockchain (the following assumes that the unlocked account was your nodes first account):
+Next we need to Deploy the contract onto the blockchain (the following assumes that the unlocked account was your node's first account):

 ```
 var deployContract = helloworldContract.new(